seek-oss/skuba/.changeset/bright-oranges-heal.md

 "skuba": patch
 ---

-Jest.mergePreset: No-longer mutates underlying defaults
+Jest.mergePreset: Do not mutate underlying defaults

-Calls to `Jest.mergePreset` no-longer mutates the internal jest-preset object.
-Subsequence calls to `Jest.mergePreset` will no-longer return results merged in from previous calls.
+`Jest.mergePreset` no longer mutates the internal `jest-preset` object.
+Subsequent calls to `Jest.mergePreset` will no longer return results merged in from previous calls.

-**Warning:** If you rely on mutating the core jest-preset object for later access with this call this is a _Breaking Change_.
+**Warning:** If you rely on mutating the core `jest-preset` object for later access, this is a _Breaking Change_.